OMNIALowCode/omnia3/docs/pages/omnia3/Management/omnia3_management_features.md

 ## 1. Introduction

-The platform's feature management allow to enabled and disabled some platform's features.
+The platform's feature management allows to enabled and disabled some platform's features.

 After changing the state of a feature, a **platform's restart is required to the operation take effect**.